US port strike ends leaving cargo backlog

 The strike ended sooner than investors had expected, weakening shipping stocks across Asia on Friday as freight rates were no longer expected to surge.

 At least 54 container ships queued outside the ports as the strike had prevented unloading and threatened shortages of anything from bananas to auto parts.
 Everstream Analytics was calculated the number queuing at 4:00 p.m.
-ET (2000 GMT).
+ET.
 More ships are sure to arrive.

 Pricing platform Xeneta said it was likely to take two to three weeks for the normal flow of goods to be reestablished.